totallyhuman/squiggles/README.md

 A set of icons, featuring rounded strokes and corners.

-Head over to [the Releases](https://github.com/totallyhuman/squiggles/releases) for a .zip, .ttf, or .json of the latest version.
+Head over to [the Releases](https://github.com/totallyhuman/squiggles/releases) for a .zip or .ttf and .json of the latest version.

 ## Icons